pyTooling/sphinx-reports/doc/DocCov/index.rst

       :columns: 6

       The :rst:dir:`report:doc-coverage` directive generates a documentation coverage report summary table.
-The documentation coverage report need to be configured in Sphinx's ``conf.py`` for pre-analysis and data aggregation (:ref:`see below <DOCCOV/Config>` for details).
+The documentation coverage reports need to be configured in Sphinx's ``conf.py`` for pre-analysis and data aggregation (:ref:`see below <DOCCOV/Config>` for details).
 This also allows the directive to supports multiple documentation coverage reports per Sphinx documentation.
-Each documentation coverage report is referenced by the :rst:dir:`packageid <report:doc-coverage:packageid>` option, which matches the dictionary key used in the configuration file.
+Each documentation coverage report is referenced by the :rst:dir:`reportid <report:doc-coverage:reportid>` option, which matches the dictionary key used in the configuration file.

       .. rubric:: Minimal Example